alexarohan/BASES_E-Guide/README.md

 STRAMGT 353 Entrepreneurship: Formation of New Ventures (http://libguides.stanford.edu/stramgt353)

 STRAMGT 354 Entrepreneurship and Venture Capital

-STRAMGT 321 Create a New Venture: From Idea to Launch I

-STRAMGT 322 Create a New Venture: From Idea to Launch II

-STRAMGT 341 Achieving Social Impact

-STRAMGT 376 Entrepreneur Leader-Identity Development: A Critical-Incident Approach

-STRAMGT 508 Entrepreneurship from the Perspective of Women

-URBANST 121 Public Scholarship and Social Change

-URBANST 132 Concepts and Analytic Skills for the Social Sector

 AFRICAST 142 Challenging the Status Quo: Social Entrepreneurs Advancing Democracy, Development, and Justice (work with social entrepreneur in residence)